-A recent study by the Ponemon Institute, LLC estimates that the average cost of a data breach to a U.S. company is \$201 per record compromised. integrity of the system is restored), and whether insurance will cover costs related to the breach.
+A recent study by the Ponemon Institute, LLC estimates that the average cost of a data breach to a U.S. company is \$201 per record compromised.

 If necessary, work with outside counsel regarding potential obligations to contact law enforcement.
 While law enforcement or regulatory bodies may commence their own investigations, some state notification statutes require businesses to contact enforcement agencies or delay notification of consumers in the event of a breach.